Ping An Insurance says Hong Kong important hub despite mass protests

 Ping An's gross written premiums rose 9.4% to 446.48 billion yuan, versus 408.19 billion yuan a year earlier.

+The insurer will continue to develop its financial technology sector, but is in no rush to list its tech start-ups as some of them had completed fundraising last year, Tan said.

-Trading volume for Ping An-backed Lufax's wealth management products in the first half was down 47.3%.
+Trading volume for Ping An-backed Lufax's wealth management products in the first half was down 47.3%, the earnings report showed, while its peer-to-peer lending business now accounted for less than 20% of the Lufax's total business.

+"Lufax will actively reduce the size, staff and offline stores of its P2P business in response to regulatory calls," Tan told a presser on Friday.

-Last month, Reuters reported that Lufax, China's largest online wealth management platform, plans to exit its once-core peer-to-peer lending business.
+Last month, Reuters reported that Lufax, China's largest online wealth management platform, plans to exit its once-core P2P lending business and is seeking a licence in consumer finance.

+The insurer is also looking for more real estate-related investment opportunities, and is considering investing hundreds of billions of yuan of insurance funds in long-term rental apartments and public housing, company President Alex Ren said at the press conference.

+Ping An's investment in the real-estate sector accounts for 7.2% of its total insurance capital, far below the 30% regulatory cap, Ren added.

 ($1 = 7.0291 Chinese yuan)